 We bought ours after we did a few hikes in NZ.
 We used them quite a few times for hiking, but most of the time, they’re our airplane shoes just because they’re too heavy to put in our bags.
 If you’re not gonna hike a lot, don’t buy one.
 A comfortable walking shoe is just fine.
 If you are gonna hike, though, you might want one.
 Or just go and hike, make it worth it!

 Each of our kids has one.
 They use it a lot, and I really think it was money well spent.
 BUT we bought 2 Kindles and 2 Kobos and that was stupid.
-The Kobos were because we could get books from the library and the Kindles were because of the books they could only find at Amazon.
+The Kobos were because we could get books from the library and the Kindles were because of the books they could only find on Amazon.

 The Adobe Reader, needed to read the library book in the Kobo, stopped working so we can’t really get library books anymore.
-The books we could only find at Amazon are now everywhere.
+The books we could only find on Amazon are now everywhere.
 We should’ve gotten the same thing for everyone – it’d be easier to share books.
 Plus, for Coral, we should’ve just left her with her tablet because the e-readers are in black and white and she likes the colors.

 Be scared of hospitals/doctors